Pilleth

 There are great places to visit near Pilleth including some great waterfalls, mountains, caves and ancient sites.

-Pilleth has some unmissable waterfalls nearby like Sgwd Yr Eira, Dan Yr Ogof Waterfalls, Sgwd Isaf Clun Gwyn, and Sgwd Y Pannwr.
+Pilleth's best nearby waterfalls can be found at Sgwd Yr Eira, Dan Yr Ogof Waterfalls, Sgwd Isaf Clun Gwyn, and Sgwd Y Pannwr.

-The area close to Pilleth boasts some of the best caves including Dan Yr Ogof.
+The area around Pilleth's best caves can be found at Dan Yr Ogof.

 Pilleth History